All Episodes

 The polar bears are dying.

-It's in Ah, it's a green peace mission.
+Ah, it's a Greenpeace mission.

-Here's another classic for you.
+Yes, here's another classic for you.

-Lonnie Dupree and Eric Larson plan to travel 1,100 miles by foot and canoe over the Arctic Ocean to test the depth and density of the ice in summer in a mission sponsored by Greenpeace.
+Lonnie Dupre and Eric Larson plan to travel 1,100 miles by foot and canoe over the Arctic Ocean to test the depth and density of the ice in summer in a mission sponsored by Greenpeace.

 What was it?

-Um, guess what if that happens?
+Oh, guess what if that happens?

-You know what's going to happen if that happens.
+You know what's going to happen if that happens?

-It's a really formidable uh uh environment and habitat.
+It's a really formidable environment and habitat.

-But if they're right about the Arctic Ocean uh uh melting, the ice cap is going to make discovery of oil even better, and that's gonna enhance even more global warming.
+But if they're right about the Arctic Ocean melting, the ice cap is going to make the discovery of oil even better.

 So there are positives to this.

-Because I, my friends, an animal lover, have been to the Central Park Zoo.
+And the U.S., now, I have witnessed that that's not true because I, my friends, an animal lover, have been to the Central Park Zoo.

-I've been to the Central Park Zoo in the summertime, and they got a couple polar bears in there.
+I've been to the Central Park Zoo in the summertime and they got a couple polar bears in there.

-And they do have to throw ice, they put ice in there and the polar bears lay on it out in the sun.
+They put ice in there and the polar bears lay on it out in the sun.

 They don't seem to be too bothered by it.